isabella232/journeys.en/help/using/alpha/alpha-interface.md

 ## About the Alpha version interface {#about-alpha-interface}

-Navigation within Journey Orchestration menus has been enhanced, in order to provide a consistant interface with Adobe Experience Platform.
+Navigation within [!DNL Journey Orchestration] menus has been enhanced, in order to provide a consistant interface with Adobe Experience Platform.
 Changes include:

 * Menus moved from the top to the left-hand side of the interface,
 * Grouping of admin functionalities into a single dashboard.

 Global concepts on how to use and navigate in the interface (searching and filtering, browsing through Data Platform fields, shortcuts) are presented in [this section](../about/user-interface.md).

-## Accessing Journey Orchestration functionalities {#accessing-journey-orchestration-functionalities}
+## Accessing [!DNL Journey Orchestration] functionalities {#accessing-journey-orchestration-functionalities}

-When you access Journey Orchestration, the **[!UICONTROL Journeys]** menu is displayed, allowing you to access existing journeys or create new ones.
+When you access [!DNL Journey Orchestration], the **[!UICONTROL Journeys]** menu is displayed, allowing you to access existing journeys or create new ones.
 See [Using the journey designer](../building-journeys/using-the-journey-designer.md).

 ![](../assets/interface-journeys.png)